mathewmeconry/writeups/Hackvent/2017/Writeup.md

 Day 06: Santa's journey                   HV17-eCFw-J4xX-buy3-8pzG-kd3M
 ```
 ---
-## Hidden: We are people, not machines
+## Hidden 01: We are people, not machines
 Go to [https://hackvent.hacking-lab.com/robots.txt](https://hackvent.hacking-lab.com/robots.txt) and you'll see ```We are people, not machines```.
 Follow this hint and go to [https://hackvent.hacking-lab.com/humans.txt](https://hackvent.hacking-lab.com/humans.txt).
 ```